Empathy map

-An empathy map is a widely-used visualization tool within the field of UX and HCI practice.
+An empathy map is a widely used visualization tool within the field of user experience design and human–computer interaction practice.
 In relation to empathetic design, the primary purpose of an empathy map is to bridge the understanding of the end user.
 Within context of its application, this tool is used to build a shared understanding of the user's needs and provide context to a user-centered solution.

 Structure

 The traditional empathy map begins with four categories: says, thinks, does, and feels.
-At the center of the map, a user or persona is displayed to remind practitioners and stakeholders what type of individual this research is centered around.
+At the center of the map, a user or user persona is displayed to remind practitioners and stakeholders what type of individual this research is centered around.
 Each category of the empathy map represents a snapshot of the user's thoughts and feelings without any chronological order.